FerraroJacopo/BigProfiles-test/README.md

 ## Authentication

-You have to pass the an API key parameter within the header of the request:
+You have to pass an API key parameter within the header of the request:
   - key: x-api-key
   - value: BigProfiles-API